WindowAnalysisResult#

 >>> filtered_war = war.apply_filters(config)

-Archive window analysis result into the folder specified, as a pickle and json file.
+Archive window analysis result into the folder specified, as a parquet and json file.

 Parameters: